FloorBroekgaarden/BlackHole-NeutronStar/README.md

-A overleaf template to recreate Table 1 is given (and free to use) at https://www.overleaf.com/7756463156hthtyzgzdkhn
+An overleaf template to recreate Table 1 is given (and free to use) at https://www.overleaf.com/7756463156hthtyzgzdkhn

 I welcome questions, suggestions or requests, please email floor.broekgaarden@cfa.harvard.edu